Tapinoma sessile

 Tapinoma sessile is a species of small ant that goes by the common names odorous house ant, sugar ant, stink ant, and coconut ant.
-Their colonies are polydomous (consist of multiple nests) and polygynous (contain multiple reproducing queens).
+Their colonies are polydomous (consisting of multiple nests) and polygynous (containing multiple reproducing queens).
 Like many social insects, T. sessile employs complex foraging strategies, allocates food depending on environmental conditions, and engages in competition with other insects.

 T. sessile can be found in a huge diversity of habitats, including within houses.
 They forage mainly for honeydew, which is produced by aphids and scale insects that are guarded and tended by the ants, as well as floral nectar and other sugary foods.
 They are common household pests and are attracted to sources of water and sweets.

+Tapinoma sessile have long been suspected of exhibiting cloning behaviors similar to those observed in black crazy ants.
+This hypothesis has recently been confirmed through experimental evidence.

+In a notable experiment conducted by Marcello Ponzo, a colony consisting of seven queens and approximately 3,000 to 4,000 workers was kept in a controlled outworld and nest environment after being captured from the wild.
+Within a period of almost two months, the colony increased its number of queens from seven to ten under optimal conditions and a nutritious diet.
+This observation provides strong evidence supporting the theory of cloning in Tapinoma sessile.

 Like most other ants, T. sessile is eusocial.
 This is characterized by reproductive division of labor, cooperative care of the young, and overlapping generations.

 Etymology

 The binomial name Tapinoma sessile was assigned by Thomas Say in 1836.
 Sessile translates to "sitting" which probably refers to the gaster sitting directly on top of the petiole in the abdomen of the species.

 The common names "odorous house ant" and "coconut ant" come from the odor the ants produce when crushed, which is very similar to the pungent odor of a rotting coconut, blue cheese, or turpentine.